aemami1/home/content/group/_index.md

 # Join Our Research Group at Emory

 I am recruiting **fully funded PhD students** for **Fall 2026** (applications due December 2025), as well as **MS students** interested in thesis research.
-I'm building a new interdisciplinary research group at the intersection of **Natural Language Processing**, **AI Fairness**, and **Human-Centered AI**.
+I'm building a new interdisciplinary research group at the intersection of **Natural Language Processing (NLP)**, **AI Safety**, **Human-Centered AI**, and **AI4Health**.

 ## Research Focus

-We develop methods to make AI systems more **fair, robust, and reliable** while understanding their limitations and societal impacts.
+We develop methods to make AI systems more **trustworthy, reliable, and equitable**, while understanding their limitations and societal impacts.
 Current research directions include:

 - **Reasoning & Evaluation:** Creating challenging benchmarks that push AI reasoning capabilities and reveal failure modes
-- **AI Safety:** Developing methods to identify and mitigate harmful behaviors in language models, with focus on culturally-aware and context-dependent definitions of harm
+- **AI Safety & Fairness:** Developing methods to identify and mitigate harmful behaviors in language models, with a focus on culturally-aware and context-dependent definitions of harm
+- **Reliability & Robustness:** Stress-testing AI systems across diverse conditions and ensuring consistent performance in real-world settings
-- **Interpretability:** Opening the black box of AI systems to understand their decision-making and build trust
+- **Interpretability:** Opening the black box of AI systems to understand their decision-making and build human trust
-- **Applied AI for Good:** Leveraging AI for inclusive education, diverse storytelling, and equitable technology
+- **Applied AI for Good:** Leveraging AI for inclusive education, diverse storytelling, equitable healthcare, and socially beneficial applications

 ## Current Team